 You can minimise the risk of discrimination claims by having robust equal opportunity, discrimination and harassment policies and ensuring they are communicated to all employees.
 Make sure there are clear channels for complaints and that they are dealt with promptly by properly-trained managers.
 Also, remember to keep a balance, as the accused is still innocent until proven guilty.

 If you have put all reasonable steps in place to avoid discrimination in your workplace, then an employee can be personally liable, both financially and legally, if they have discriminated against another member of staff.

-For a free confidential chat on discrimination claims, including sexual discrimination claims, contact Flint Bishop’s Head of Employment Robert Tice on 01332 226149.
+For a free confidential chat on discrimination claims, including sexual discrimination claims, contact our Employment & HR team on 01332 340 211.